srikashyap24/campusnavigation/README.md

 ## 🔀 Purpose of This Project

 To maintain performance and manage load during high-traffic events (such as orientations), this redirect page helps by:
-<li>Randomly sending users to one of multiple hosted versions of the navigation website.<li/>
+<li>Randomly sending users to one of multiple hosted versions of the navigation website.
-<li>Balancing traffic to prevent slowdowns or downtime on any single instance.<li/>
+<li>Balancing traffic to prevent slowdowns or downtime on any single instance.

+## 🚀 How It Works

+<li>On page load, a small JavaScript function selects a random URL from a list of hosted navigation sites.
+<li>The browser is then automatically redirected to the selected URL.

+## 📁 Files Included

+- `index.html`: The main HTML file containing JavaScript logic for redirection.

+## 🛠️ Customization

+To add or update destination URLs, modify the `urls` array in the `<script>` section of `index.html`.

+## ✨ Deployment

+Simply host the `index.html` file on **GitHub Pages** or any web server.
+When accessed, it will handle redirection automatically.

+## 📣 Acknowledgments

+Special thanks to the team behind the **JNTUH Orientation 2024** for using this tool to improve the campus visit experience!